From the Dolomites to Lake Garda by bike

 The clear skies and cool valleys of the Val di Sole mark our starting point: ideal for those of you who love the mountains.
 We recommend setting off from Malé, where apple orchards and the Cevedale and Presanella mountain groups produce a delightful clash of colours as the backdrop to your travels.

 Travelling by bike means you can stop wherever you like and take all the time you want to breathe in the reinvigorating air of the Vallesinella Falls or soak up the sun in the meadows of Val Brenta, with just a slight detour from your route.
-Once you get to Pinzolo, don’t miss the Nardis Waterfall in Val di Genova, before carrying on towards Villa Rendena and Tione.
-After Tione the countryside changes once again, from the steep valleys of Val Rendena to the greener, gentler slopes of Val Lomasone.
+Once you get to Pinzolo, don’t miss the Nardis Waterfall in Val Genova, before carrying on towards Villa Rendena and Tione.
+After Tione the countryside changes once again, from the steep valleys of Madonna di Campiglio to the greener, gentler slopes of Val Lomasona.

 You’re almost at your destination now, and it’s all downhill the rest of the way.
 From the Ballino Pass you’ll begin to feel the breeze from the lakes, first Tenno and then Garda.
 The landscape opens up to reveal the little town of Riva del Garda, where Alpine and Mediterranean flora come together.